jon-jacky/Piety/viewer/README.md

 ### Other Instructions ###

-Other instructions for using the desktop appear in the files *viewer/desktop.txt* and *viewer/keys.txt*.
-These files are usually loaded into the Piety session at startup.
+Other instructions for using the desktop appear in the files [desktop.txt](desktop.txt) and [keys.txt](keys.txt).
+These files are usually loaded into the Piety session at startup, so you can easily display them in the viewer window.

 ### Files ###